CMDA/Frontend-2/JS Bootcamp.md

 ```
 // Switch
-var condition = true;
+var condition = true

 switch (condition) {
   case true:
     // do something
-		break;
+    break
   case false:
     // do something else
-		break;
+    break
-	case default:
+  default:
-		console.log('var condition has to be either true or false');
+    console.log('condition has to be either true or false')
 }
 ```